ovr/phpsa/.github/CONTRIBUTING.md

 ## GIT

-Please don't use "merged" in your PR, we are using "rebase", small guide:
+Please don't use "merge" in your PR, we are using "rebase", small guide:

 [Git Branching Rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)